- Conference Center

 - Call for Courses

 Dr. Jerry Bromenshenk received his Ph.D. in insect ethology (behavior) from Montana State University.
 He co-founded Bee Alert Technology in 2003 and is the statewide director of Montana's EPSCoR program (Experimental Program to Stimulate Competitive Research).
 His research focuses on insect behavior, ecotoxicology, population dynamics, and environmental chemistry.
-The Montanan magazine published an article about Dr. Bromenshenk's research.
+He is currently serving as president of WAS - Western Apiculture Society.
+Dr. Bromenshenk has 40 years experience working with honeybees.

-Scott Debnam is a graduate of The University of Montana Wildlife Biology program and has 12 years experience managing the research colonies for the University.
-He has extensive expertise with honey bee ailments and pests, as well as an intimate knowledge of the insects that he is eager to pass on to others.
+Scott Debnam is a graduate of The University of Montana Wildlife Biology program and has 14 years experience managing the research colonies for the University of Montana.
+He is currently pursuing a Ph.D. from the Division of Biological Sciences at the University of Montana.
+His research focuses on the movement of pollinators through the environment and the ecological patterns that influence their plant choices.
+He, of course, uses the honeybee as the model species for this research.
+Scott has extensive expertise with honey bee ailments and pests, as well as an intimate knowledge of the insects that he is eager to pass on to others.

 Interim Program Director